DavidsilvaD/Microsoft-Azure/README.md

 - Step 2- Set Domain Controller’s NIC private IP to be static and Ensure connection between client and Domain Controller.
 - Step 3- Install Active Directory On Domain Controller VM (Window Server 2022).
 - Step 4- Create an Admin and normal User account in Active Directory.
-- Step 5- Set up remote Desktop for non- administrative.
+- Step 5- Set up remote Desktop for non- administrative using a script in power shell.

 <h2>Deployment and Configuration Steps</h2>